OleksiiOleksenko/SpecFuzz/example/usesec20/README.md

 This directory contains experiment configurations that we used in our Usenix Security'20 paper.

+To reproduce the result in the paper:
+1. Pull the benchmarks' source code.
+Links and versions are below.
+It's important to checkout the correct version of the software: Otherwise the benchmark may not build with the given makefile or you will get different results.
+2. Copy all the files from the corresponding subdirectory of `example/usesec20`.
+E.g., copy everything from `example/usesec20/brotli` into the directory with Brotli's source coe.
+3. Follow the steps in the corresponding `experiment.md` file for each benchmark.

 In the evaluation, we used the following versions of the software: